Falsettos: AIDS epidemic

-The revival of the show in 2016 was partly intended to educate young LGBT youth about gay life in the 1980s and to instill a sense of gratitude at how both societal views of gay people and HIV/AIDS treatments have vastly improved since that period.
+The revival of the show in 2016 was partly intended to educate LGBTQ youth about gay life in the 1980s and to instill a sense of gratitude at how both societal attitudes toward homosexuality and HIV/AIDS treatment have vastly improved since that period.
 Lapine was inspired to revisit the show when attending a performance of The Normal Heart with a recent college graduate.
 He recalled: "At intermission, she just looked at me and she said, 'Well, I kind of know about AIDS, but was it really like this?'"
 AIDS activist and playwright of The Normal Heart Larry Kramer attended a performance of the 2016 Falsettos revival.
-Andrew Rannells, who portrayed Whizzer, noted that seeing Kramer in the audience while singing "You Gotta Die Sometime" left him "completely wrecked" due to his admiration for Kramer's activism in support of the LGBT community and HIV-positive people.
+Andrew Rannells, who portrayed Whizzer, noted his admiration for Kramer's activism and the impact of having him in the audience.

 Masculinity

-Charles Isherwood of The New York Times asserts that definitions of masculinity form "a sharp undercurrent in the show".
-In the first act, Marvin attempts to force Whizzer into the role of "pretty boy homemaker", which causes Whizzer to step away from the relationship.
-Though Marvin is now in a same-sex relationship, he still tries to assume the more traditionally masculine role of the provider.
-Daily Herald writer Jennifer Farrar characterized the arguments between Marvin and Whizzer as "testosterone-laden".
-The song "March of the Falsettos" is an ode to the immaturity of the male characters, and features the three adult male characters singing in falsetto to match Jason's pre-pubescent voice.
-In "Trina's Song", Trina complains that "I'm tired of all the happy men who rule the world", and "her fondness for the man-babies in her life battling with exasperation and needy resentment at every turn."
+Critic Charles Isherwood asserts that definitions of masculinity form "a sharp undercurrent in the show."
+In the first act, Marvin attempts to force Whizzer into the role of "pretty boy homemaker," which causes Whizzer to pull away from the relationship.
+Though Marvin is in a same-sex relationship, he still tries to assume the more traditionally masculine role of the provider.
+Daily Herald writer Jennifer Farrar characterized the arguments between Marvin and Whizzer as "testosterone-laden."
+The song "March of the Falsettos" is an ode to the immaturity of the male characters, and features the three adult male characters singing in falsetto to match Jason's preadolescent voice.
+In "Trina's Song", Trina complains about the men who rule the world and "her fondness for the man-babies in her life battling with exasperation and needy resentment at every turn."

-Trina's struggles with the men in her life are also symbolized in "I'm Breaking Down", where she manically chops bananas and carrots for her "banana-carrot surprise", "an unusual combination but an appropriately phallic one".
-By including Jason's bar mitzvah as a key component of the second act, Finn represents the evolution of the male characters in the show.
-Finn explains, "There's so much about what it means to be a man in the show.
+Trina's struggles with the men in her life are also expressed in "I'm Breaking Down", where she manically chops bananas and carrots, "an unusual combination but an appropriately phallic one."
+About the major plot point of Jason's bar mitzvah, Finn explains: "There's so much about what it means to be a man in the show.
 It's not only the kid becoming a man – it's kind of all the men becoming men.
 It's a metaphor that resonates."
 Critics interpreted the set design of the 2016 revival to reflect immaturity by representing the New York City skyline in the form of children's building blocks.
-The musical additionally explores the link between masculinity and sexuality.
-Marvin's preteen son Jason questions his sexuality and worries that his father's homosexuality could be genetically passed down to him "My Father's a Homo".
+The musical additionally explores the link between masculinity and sexuality, with Jason questioning his sexuality and worrying that his father's homosexuality could be genetically passed down to him.